 The key difference is that a mentor is a resource that can share knowledge with you.
 Whereas a coach is a resource that can create knowledge with you.

 In other words, a leadership coach helps a leader to develop in a way that is unique to the leader, whereas a leadership mentor shares her/his knowledge with a developing leader.

 Please note: the definitions of coaching and mentoring vary from company to company, to the extent that what is described as mentoring in one organisation can be coaching in another.

 How does coaching for leadership differ from coaching for other professions?

-Coaching for professions, generally focuses on the professional’s own performance psychology, and their intra-personal skills (note: intra and not as is usually assumed, inter).
-An expert coach with advanced knowledge of performance psychology is able to quickly identify and develop areas where a professional can make rapid improvement.
+Coaching for professions, generally focuses on the professional’s own performance, and their intra-personal skills (note: intra and not as is usually assumed, inter).
+An expert coach with advanced knowledge of performance is able to quickly identify and develop areas where a professional can make rapid improvement.

-Coaching for executives is at a higher level.
-An expert coach has to equip the leader with awareness of how to apply performance psychology to themselves, in their given leadership context, and how to understand the performance psychology of each individual member of staff, and how to apply the same in a team setting.
+Coaching for managers is at a higher level.
+An expert coach has to equip the manager with awareness of how to apply performance techniques to themselves, in their given context, and, how to understand the performance mindset of each individual member of staff, and, how to apply the same in a team setting.
 Leadership coaching in a much higher level of complexity, again.

 What are the benefits of leadership coaching?